 Program Learning Outcomes

-- An ability to identify, formulate, and solve engineering problems (including the ability to improve integrated systems of people, materials, information, equipment, and energy)
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- An ability to communicate effectively
+- An ability to communicate effectively with a range of audiences.

-- The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 Degree Requirements and Curriculum